vibeus/vibe-website/content/video-tutorial/canvas-web-app/index.md

 date: 2021-01-15
 draft: false
 isfeatured: false
-summary: This week, let's walk through some tips and tricks of utilizing the Vibe Canvas Application on the web browser.
+summary: Let's walk through some tips and tricks of utilizing the Vibe Canvas Application on the web browser.
 videoId: 3dbezYzTGhY
-allowIndex: false
+noIndex: true
-no_sitemap: true
+noSitemap: true
 ---